Shopify/polaris/.changeset/shiny-dragons-check.md

 '@shopify/polaris': minor
 ---

-Support ID prop for Choice in ChoiceList
+Added `id` prop for Choice in ChoiceList